-After graduating from the University of Zurich (Master of Laws) in 2003, Christine Moehler served as a law clerk at the District Court of Zurich.
-She was admitted to the Swiss bar in 2007 and joined Pestalozzi in the same year.
-In 2008, she worked at the Permanent Mission of Liechtenstein to the United Nations in New York as an adviser on international legal matters.
-In 2011, Christine Moehler was a Visiting Scholar at the University of Sydney Law School where she conducted research in the field of international arbitration.
-Beforehand, she worked at the Sydney office of a major Australian law firm as a foreign associate.
-She was awarded a doctorate in law (summa cum laude) from the University of Lucerne in 2014 for her thesis on the handling of consumer contracts in Swiss arbitration proceedings.
+After graduating from the University of Zurich (Master of Laws), Christine worked as a clerk at the District Court of Zurich.
+She gained further work experience at the Permanent Mission of Liechtenstein to the United Nations in New York and at a leading international law firm in Sydney.
+Christine was a visiting scholar at the University of Sydney Law School and received a doctorate in law (summa cum laude) from the University of Lucerne for her thesis on the handling of consumer contracts in Swiss arbitration proceedings.

-Christine Moehler has Swiss and New Zealand dual nationality.
+Christine has Swiss and New Zealand dual nationality and regularly lectures and publishes in her field.

 - Doctorate in Law from the University of Lucerne (Dr. iur.)